rhmndhika/DToken-Marketplace/README.md

-Need to install MetaMask extension on your browser.
+Need to install MetaMask extension in your browser.